katharinemc/stashApp_FrontEnd/README.md

 ## Motivation

-          Lauren is a hobbyist who buys every red lipstick on impulse... not realizing she has backups for her backups in herotext makeup kit at home.
+          Lauren is a hobbyist who buys every red lipstick on impulse... not realizing she has backups for her backups in her makeup kit at home.

          Leah is professional on-site with a client who wants to recreate a stunning look from six months ago, but ...what was the shade she used in the socket that